NSTiwari/YOLOv10-LiteRT-Android/README.md

-# YOLOv10-LiteRT-Android
+# YOLOv10 LiteRT Android
-This repository is an implementation of converting the YOLOv10 object detection model to TF Lite format using LiteRT and deploy it on Android for on-device inference.
+This repository is an implementation of converting the YOLOv10 object detection model to LiteRT (.tflite) format using Google AI Edge and deploy it on Android for on-device inference.